javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-operators/article.md

 ## String concatenation with binary +

-Let's meet features of JavaScript operators that are beyond school arithmetics.
+Let's meet the features of JavaScript operators that are beyond school arithmetics.

 Usually, the plus operator `+` sums numbers.